sethxd/sethxd.github.io/_posts/2015-11-10-divinity-original-sin-crafting-table.md

 desc: "How I put together a comprehensive table of crafting recipes for Divinity Original Sin: Enhanced Edition."
 tags: games divinity webdev
 published: true
-title: "divinity original sin crafting table"
+title: "Divinity: Original Sin - Crafting Table"
 ---

 The Enhanced Edition of [Divinity: Original Sin](http://www.divinityoriginalsin.com/) released on PS4 a few weeks ago, and I've been having a blast with it.
 You can do almost anything with very few restrictions: